mgorav/AMNEmpExitPredection/README.md

    The Input layer takes 11 dimensions.
 2. Two Hindden Layer
    The first hidden layer takes 11 demension and the second hidder layer 6 dimension.
 Both hidden layer uses activation function - "relu"
+3. An Output Layer
    The output layer uses "sigmoid" activiation function.

-3. An Output Layer
+This predictor also demonstated the concept of "One Hot Encoding"

  The ANN is compiled using "adam" optimizer and loss function as "binary_crossentropy"

 Using above ANN model, accuracy around 85% was achieved, which is NOT BAD!!!